 Once your content is exported, it’s time to import it into WordPress.
 Thankfully, WordPress has several tools and plugins to help with this:

-• WP All Import: For more complex migration needs, WP All Import can handle custom data and metadata, making it ideal for migrating content that doesn’t fit into WordPress’ default post types.
+WP All Import: For more complex migration needs, it can handle custom data and metadata, making it ideal for migrating content that doesn’t fit WordPress’ default post types.

 Handling Custom Post Types